julian17uk/gochat2/README.md

 ### What is this repository for? ###

 * Quick summary: gochat is a project writen by Julian Karnik at ECS Digital.
 The service is written in golang and provides a chat tool via tcp using IPv6 only.
 The current version requires the tcp-server.go to be run first.
-The IPv6 address can then be used as an input into the tcp-client.go for connection.
+The IPv6 address of the computer running tcp-server.go can then be used as an input into the tcp-client.go for connection.

 * Golang: The project is written in go (golang) and makes use of the following golang packages: net, fmt, bufio, strings, sync, os, io, crypto/aes, crypto/cipher, crypto/rsa, crypto/rand, crypto/sha512, encoding/json.